Topological Learning in Multi-Class Data Sets: Topological Implications for Learning a Children's Game

 The data were generated using the complete 5 dice Math Dice Jr. data set and training a neural network with structure $(256,16,2)$.
 The classifier layer was then removed and the original 5 dice data set was transformed (by $f_{L-1}\circ \cdots f_{1}$).
 Homological information on the clique complex for this lower dimensional data set was then computed.
 This process was repeated for hidden layers two and one.
 We repeated this in 20 replications (to average out effects from stochastic gradient descent). \cref{tab:BettiNumbersLayers} shows mean Betti numbers (indicating topological structure) for these 20 runs.

 As shown in \cref{fig:MathDice4TopologyEffect}, the number of topological features in the data decreases exponentially in each layer.
 Note this is similar to the results identified by Naitzat, Zhitnikov and Lim \cite{NZL20} in their independent study.
 This supports the hypothesis that each layer is simplifying the boundary structure between the two classes of data.
-We compare this to the topological complexity of the data output by the last layer of a neural network with structure $(2048,256,64,16,2)$ acting on 6 dice Math Dice Jr. data, which we know from \cref{tab:AccuracyVsNet} cannot successfully identify the boundary structure between $\mathcal{M}_0$ and $\mathcal{M}_1$.
+We compare this to the topological complexity of the data output by the last layer of a neural network with structure $(2048,256,64,16,2)$ acting on 6 dice Math Dice Jr. data, which we know from \cref{tab:AccuracyVsNet} cannot successfully identify the boundary structure between $\mathcal{T}_0$ and $\mathcal{T}_1$.
 In an example run, the data produced by the final layer is disconnected into several thousand components, showing that the neural network has mapped the two classes onto each other, explaining the confusion and low accuracy in the last row of \cref{tab:AccuracyVsNet}.
-By the universal approximation theorem \cite{C89,C92} there is a neural network that can approximate $\mathcal{M}_0$ and $\mathcal{M}_1$ in the 6 dice Math Dice Jr. case, however finding the simplest such neural network structure is clearly non-trivial, consistent with the no free lunch theorem \cite{W96,WM97}.
-As noted, in \cref{sec:MoreDNN} we use geometric information to construct a neural network architecture that can be successfully trained for this problem.
-Determining the exact cause of the failure (e.g., vanishing gradient problems or modeling settling) and how this relates to the topological complexity is left as a future area of research.
+We leave a general investigation of why the flat and funnel architectures failed and how this relates to the topological complexity as future research.